C2SM-RCM/emiproc/joss/paper.md

 # Availability

-The package is availabe on [GitHub](https://github.com/C2SM-RCM/emiproc), and a documentation is available on [readthedocs](https://emiproc.readthedocs.io/en/latest/).
+The package is availabe on [GitHub](https://github.com/C2SM-RCM/emiproc) and the documentation is available on [readthedocs](https://emiproc.readthedocs.io/en/latest/).

 # Acknowledgements